Sayyid dynasty: Khizr Khan

 Billon Tanka of Khizr Khan in the name of Firoz Shah Tughlaq.

-Khizr Khan was the governor of Multan under Firuz Shah Tughlaq.
-When Timur invaded India, Khizr Khan, a Sayyid from Multan, joined him.
-Timur appointed him the governor of Multan and Lahore.
-He then conquered the city of Delhi and started the rule of the Sayyids in 1414.
-He was ruling in the name of Timur.
-He could not assume an independent position in all respects.
+Khizr Khan was initially a noble in the Delhi Sultanate during the Tughlaq dynasty, and was the governor of Multan under Sultan Firuz Shah.
+This period was characterised by civil war among the nobles of the sultanate.
+Khizr Khan was expelled from the city by Sarang Khan, the governor of Dipalpur, who had also recovered Lahore from Shaikha Khokhar.
+Sarang Khan was a brother of Mallu Iqbal Khan, a former slave and the de-facto ruler at Delhi.
+Sarang Khan was aided by the servants of Malik Mardan Bhatti in his capture of Multan.

+Following the sack of Delhi by Timur in 1398, he appointed Khizr Khan as deputy of Multan in Punjab, with charges of Lahore, Dipalpur, Multan and upper Sindh.
+Collecting his forces, Khizr Khan defeated and killed Mallu Iqbal Khan in 1405.
+He then captured Delhi on 28 May 1414, thereby establishing the Sayyid dynasty.
+Khizr Khan did not take up the title of sultan, but continued the fiction of his allegiance to Timurids as Rayat-i-Ala (vassal), initially that of Timur, and later his son Shah Rukh.
 As a mark of recognition of the suzerainty of the Timurids, the name of the Timurid ruler (Shah Rukh) was recited in the khutba.
 Still, as an interesting innovation, the name of Khizr Khan was also attached to it.
 But strangely enough, the name of the Timurid ruler was not inscribed on the coins, and the name of the old Tughlaq sultan continued on the currency.
 No coins are known in the name of Khizr Khan.